mrYakamoto/design-drill-code-style/README.md

 In this challenge, we'll practice refactoring code to match a given style guide.

-##Releases
+## Releases

-###Release 0 : Implement style consistency
+### Pre-release: Read the Style Guide
-The example code in this challenge is extremely messy.
-Using the conventions defined in this [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide), clean up the code.
-In particular, make sure to read the sections on [Naming](https://github.com/bbatsov/ruby-style-guide#naming), [Comments](https://github.com/bbatsov/ruby-style-guide#comments), and [Source Code Layout](https://github.com/bbatsov/ruby-style-guide#source-code-layout).
+Before we begin to refactor our code, let's first read through the style guide that we'll be expected to follow:  [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+In particular, make sure to read the sections on [naming](https://github.com/bbatsov/ruby-style-guide#naming), [comments](https://github.com/bbatsov/ruby-style-guide#comments), and [source code layout](https://github.com/bbatsov/ruby-style-guide#source-code-layout).

-You'll find some tests of this stylish code in the source directory.
-Run the tests now to see that everything is passing.
-You can rewrite the program any way you desire, so long as you don't break the tests.
+### Release 0: Implement Style Consistency

-Clean up the code in the program using the conventions outlined in [@bbatsov](https://github.com/bbatsov)'s [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+We are provided with some code in the file `guessing_game.rb`.
+The code is tested and working (see file `spec/guessing_game_spec.rb`)—run the tests to confirm that they pass.
+The code for the guessing game is extremely messy, and our task is to clean up this code by following the conventions defined in the style guide we read through.

-Make sure that the code still works!
-You are just adding a fresh layer of paint to the walls, not tearing them down.
+As we make changes, we need to ensure that the tests still pass.
+We can make any changes necessary, so long as we don't break the tests.
+We are just adding a fresh layer of paint to the walls, not tearing them down.

 ##Resources